 By harvesting fruits and vegetables from public and privately owned trees, orchards, farms, and gardens, volunteer groups harvest produce that would otherwise go to waste and redistribute it to nonprofits that serve those who are experiencing food insecurity.

 Launched in the fall of 2016 in partnership with the City of Pittsburgh, 412 Food Rescue’s Hidden Harvest program has since engaged over 1130 volunteers, 45 corporate and organizational groups, and harvested over 31,000 lbs of produce.

-A percentage of the harvest, mostly inedible fruits, are earmarked for value-added product production to generate awareness and funding support for 412 Food Rescue.
-We have collaborated with Wigle Whiskey, Millie’s Homemade Ice Cream and Threadbare Cider and Mead to launch limited edition products that further our mission to end hunger and end food waste.
+A percentage of the harvests, mostly inedible fruits, are earmarked for the production of innovative, value-added product partnerships with local businesses, including Wigle Whiskey, Millie’s Homemade Ice Cream, Spring Hill Brewing, East End Brewing Co., and Threadbare Cider and Mead.
+These limited edition products serve to further our mission to end hunger and end food waste.

-Our program continues and expands on the initiative founded in Pittsburgh in 2013 by Rose Tileston and Carolyn Barber, both of whom have since moved from Pittsburgh.
+Our program is a continuation of the initiative founded in Pittsburgh in 2013 by Rose Tileston and Carolyn Barber, both of whom have since moved from Pittsburgh.

 Donate your Backyard Fruit Trees or Farm Fields to Hidden Harvest!

 Have a fruit tree in your backyard that produces more than you can use?
 Donate your tree to Hidden Harvest and our volunteers will harvest the fruit and clean up the area around your tree, putting the produce to good use and protecting the health of the tree in future seasons!